 Colours and styles

-In summary – this is a versatile piece of kit, whether you are running or tacking other outdoor pursuits – highly recommended.
+A Buff – especially one with UV protection, is a versatile piece of kit, whether you are running or tackling other outdoor pursuits – highly recommended.